Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 4 - Messaging with Cloud Pub Sub.md

 `gcloud pubsub subscriptions create messages-subscription-1 \ --topic=messages`

 Test it by
 `gcloud pubsub subscriptions pull messages-subscription-1 --auto-ack` - pull a message - since topic is newly cfreated there would be no messages.
-Note the message remain in the subs untill it is acknowledged, so we set --auto-ac
+Note the message remain in the subs untill it is acknowledged, so we set `--auto-ack`

 ### Modify an application to process messages from a Cloud Pub/Sub subscription
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTkzNDYzODQsLTk0NDY3ODc2MCw5MD
+eyJoaXN0b3J5IjpbLTIwMzQzOTc4NjEsLTk0NDY3ODc2MCw5MD
 U3NzA1ODAsOTYyNTkwNzQ1XX0=
 -->